kunal361/tail_nodejs/README.md

 The server should not retransmit the entire file every time.
 It should only send the updates.

 You can not use off-the-shelf libraries that provide tail-like functionalities.

+#Working

+Execute the server in the terminal:</br>
+> node server.js

+This will start a serving the log file on localhost on port 8000.